 What she was performing there, we might call a desperate counter-suggestion.
 But what was it she tried to counter?
-Was that really the criticism, which could have helped her to raise her skills to a much higher level?
-Or which could have helped her to unfold her abilities?
+Was that the criticism, which was meant to help her?
+A piece of advice that could have helped her to unfold her abilities?

-It must have been an event where she felt that the validity or the worth of her whole being had been questioned.
+It must have been an event where she felt that the worth of her whole being had been questioned.

 It could have concerned her skills, abilities, her importance or self-worth.
 Of course, we talk about assumptions here, but there are a lot of signs pointing in this direction.

-Amy was trying to compensate some very strong inner doubt, a lacking feeling of safety with overemphasized aggression.
-Ironically enough, it must have been a feeling, which she constantly needed to counterbalance to maintain her balance.
+Amy was trying to compensate some tremendous self-doubt, a lacking feeling of safety with overemphasized aggression.
+Ironically enough, it must have been a feeling, which she continually needed to counterbalance to maintain her balance.
 Her way to do this was to find an activity in which she could shine, which would make others acknowledge her.

-She seemed to have tied her feeling of self-worth to her extraordinary culinary talent and the restaurant, so any criticism considering it endangered that basic value, on which her whole being rested.
+She seemed to have tied her feeling of self-worth to her extraordinary culinary talent and the restaurant, so any criticism considering it endangered that primary value, on which her whole being rested.

-Let me make another important comment: whenever we feel that we should be more than others, it is in itself a kind of overcompensation.
+Whenever we feel that we should be more than others, it is in itself a kind of overcompensation.
 We tend to overcompensate for things, which we lack, or we think we lack, that is when we are out of balance.
-A healthy consciousness that is in balance does not need to prove anyone anything or to rise above others.
-Inner balance is based on the certainty of our worth, where the only mean of measurement is the harmony of our actions with our inner spiritual goals.
+A balanced consciousness does not need to prove anyone anything or to rise above others.
+Inner balance is based on the certainty of our worth, where the only mean of measurement is the harmony of our actions with our Real Self.

-Amy‘s overcompensation made her believe that if she attacked in response to supposed attacks it would make her (as she put it on Facebook) “Wonder Woman”, someone, who’s indestructible.
-‘You can’t bring us down, we will fight back’, they say, ironically enough, emphasizing through that their fear of being brought down.
+Amy‘s overcompensation made her believe that if she attacked in response to supposed attacks, it would make her (as she put it on Facebook) ‘Wonder Woman,’ someone, who’s indestructible.
+‘You can’t bring us down; we will fight back,’ they say, ironically enough, emphasizing their fear of being ‘brought down.’

 The Usual Mistake We Also Make

-I do not know Amy personally and watching a TV show or reading things on the internet is not enough to grasp the deeper meanings of a person’s internal processes.
+I do not know Amy personally and watching a TV show or reading things on the internet is not enough to grasp the deeper meanings of a person’s subconscious drives.
 That’s why all I share with you are only assumptions.

-And this is where we, too, quite often, make the mistake!
-Just like Amy, we identify ourselves with our habits, our behaviour and attributes.
+And this is where we, too, quite often, make a mistake!
+Just like Amy, we identify ourselves with our habits, our behavior, and attributes.
 We believe that if we do something wrong, that means, we’re wrong.

 We feel that if we make a mistake, then there’s something wrong with us, our being is wrong, and to be wrong is to be inferior, worthless, bad or faulty.
 It is a very unpleasant experience.

-Any time we behave stupid, or in a bad manner, so that our environment rejects us, we feel that it is our person that is rejected, and not simply our attitude.
-Although in most cases it is on the contrary; our environment reacts primarily to our behaviour and attitude, in other words, to the way we use our energy.
+Anytime we behave stupid, or in a wrong manner, and our environment rejects us, we feel that it is our self that is rejected, and not merely our attitude.
+Although in most cases it is on the contrary; our environment reacts primarily to our behavior, in other words, to the way we use our energy.
 And not to the person we are.
 (Another type of rejection concerns an idea that we represent to the rejecting person, what leads us to discrimination of all kinds, but that’s another topic.)

 It’s that ‘I’m not good enough, I’m not wanted’ feeling, which still seems to haunt her subconsciously.

-So what we really have seen in the show was a tragic spiral that started at some point in the past, where Amy was unable to defend herself in a situation (or row of such events), in which she experienced an intense feeling of rejection, a feeling of ‘not being good enough, not being wanted’.
+So, what we have seen in the show was a tragic spiral.
+It started at some point in the past, where Amy was unable to defend herself in a situation (or row of such events), in which she experienced an intense feeling of rejection, a sense of ‘not being good enough.’

-To avoid that feeling in the future, she worked out a tactic of being the first to attack and reject, and to do it most vehemently.
-However, with that kind of reaction, she unknowingly only triggered a hostile attitude in her environment, encountering more and more conflicts, and with each clash her feelings of rejection and worthlessness only became stronger.
-Again, it made her fight harder and the harder she fought, the harder she was attacked.
-This is that deadly spiral we spoke about earlier.
+To avoid that feeling in the future, she worked out a tactic of being the first to attack and reject, and she did it most vehemently.
+However, with that kind of reaction, she only triggered a hostile attitude in her environment, encountering more and more conflicts, and each time, her feelings of rejection and worthlessness became stronger.
+So, it made her fight harder.
+The harder she fought, the harder her environment hit back.
+That is how a deadly spiral was born.

-Situations like this happen, because we confuse our behaviour and our personal characteristics with the self.
-We cling to the delusion that if the behaviour is bad, the self must be bad, as well.
-That’s how we are taught, when we are young, but that’s a misconception.
+We cling to the delusion that if the behavior is wrong, the self must be bad, as well.
+That’s how we perceive it when we are young, but that’s a misconception.

 We can learn very much from the story of Amy and Samy.

-To stop this, they only need to transform their own negative energies.
-They do not have to fight the world; all they need to fight are their own harmful programs!
+To stop this, they only need to transform their negative energies.
+They do not have to fight the world; all they need to do is to change their harmful programs!

 How can they do that?
-Simply by recognizing and understanding their deep feelings and energies and the way those affect them.
+By recognizing and understanding their deep feelings and energies and the way, those affect them.

-I hope this was a really exciting and thought-provoking journey!
+I hope this was a fascinating and thought-provoking journey!
 We soon continue with a contrary example!
-In the meantime, enjoy being that fantastic, ever evolving divine being, deep in your heart you are!
+In the meantime, enjoy being that fantastic, ever-evolving divine being, deep in your heart you are!